 65. My Fair Lady (1964)

-Four musicals won Best Picture during the 1960s, and George Cukor’s My Fair Lady is one of the worst of the bunch.
+Four musicals won Best Picture during the 1960s, and George Cukor’s My Fair Lady is the second-worst of the bunch.
 It’s worth watching for the always-lovely Audrey Hepburn and the lavish costumes, but song-and-dance shouldn’t have trumped the greatest satirical film of the decade—and maybe of all time.

 What Should Have Won Best Picture: Dr. Strangelove